 Please contact the student counsellors if you need help to find out what your possibilities are.
-Phone the support line of the student counsellors office from Monday to Friday between 10 am and 2 pm, 088-4813322 to ask for support, or send an email to firstname.lastname@example.org.
+Phone the support line of the student counsellors office from Monday to Friday between 10 am and 2 pm, 088-4813322 to ask for support (due to circumstances the support line is closed until further notice, the student counsellor can be reached by email), or send an email to email@example.com.

 Assistance and Information on How to Manage Your Finances

 The HU has a Consultation Hour for Financial Issues.
 Also, the HU Debts and Collections Knowledge Centre is currently researching topics like debt prevention, debt repayments and financial stress.
 They share the findings of the research on their website (Dutch only).
 They also organise a Consultation Hour for Financial Issues, the place, dates and times can be found here.

 Stichting Nibud (Nibud Foundation) gives advice on topics like saving, making ends meet and borrowing.
 Visit the website (Dutch only) and find lots of information on these topics as well as tools to get you started on keeping a financial administration.

 The website of the National Government also has tips and information on financial issues for students.
 Also check: Studeer met een plan (Study with a plan, dutch only).